 The WFME standards are a global expert consensus on the standards for medical schools and other providers of medical education throughout the continuum of medical education and training: Basic Medical Education, Post Graduate Medical Education, and Continuing Professional Development.
-The standards are divided into basic standards (minimum requirements) and quality improvement standards, accompanied by annotations and definitions.
+The standards are divided into basic areas and further divided into sub-standards, providing guidance and key questions.

 - Standards are intended to guide the development and evaluation of medical education programmes.